Funding a Business with Loans - Explained

 - Economics, Finance, & Analytics

-Loans from Lending Institutions
+What are the Loans Available from Lending Institutions

 - Micro-loans - These are small seed capital loans (the average is $13,000) made to qualifying businesses by financial institutions or non-profits.
 Often these loans will be backed or secured by a particular state or federal government program.